Optimal and Diffusion Transports in Machine Learning: Training Neural Networks

 The key observation is that $G_X$ is invariant under permutation of neurons, so that it is natural to represent the weights by a probability measure $\alpha$ on $\RR^{d+d'}$.
 This leads to the mean-field formulation

 When $\alpha = \tfrac{1}{n}\sum_{i=1}^n \delta_{(u_i,v_i)}$, one recovers $g_\alpha = G_X$.
 The functional $f(\alpha)$ is therefore a continuous relaxation of~\eqref{eq:empirical-risk} valid even when $\alpha$ has a density.
-Minimizing $f(\alpha)$ via Wasserstein gradient flow corresponds exactly to the particle dynamics of Section~\ref{sec-interparticles}.
-For quadratic loss, $f$ can be written as a quadratic functional of the form~\eqref{eq:quadratic-func}, with an interaction kernel
+Minimizing $f(\alpha)$ via Wasserstein gradient flow corresponds to the particle dynamics of Section~\ref{sec-interparticles}.
+For quadratic loss, $f$ can be written, up to an additive constant, as a quadratic functional of the form~\eqref{eq:quadratic-func}, with an interaction kernel

 In general, global convergence of Wasserstein flows for quadratic interaction energies is out of reach.
 However, a breakthrough result by Chizat and Bach~\cite{chizat2018global} establishes convergence for this particular setting.